In November 2015, Enas gave filmmaker Julia Meltzer another update on her world since the war in Syria erupted.

 What has happened in your life since the film was completed in 2012?

-A lot of things happened since then, the mosque was closed, my mom and the other teachers realized that they had to either further the government's propaganda or close the mosque and of course they did not want to do the former.
-In 2012 we were afraid that my mom would get called by the security when she closed the mosque.
+A lot of things happened since then.
+The mosque was closed, my mom and the other teachers realized that they had to either further the government’s propaganda or close the mosque and of course they did not want to do the former.
+In 2012, we were afraid that my mom would get called by the security when she closed the mosque.
 She didn’t want my brother Muhammad or me to go back to Syria.
 So the plan was that my mom and my dad would leave the country for the UAE for a couple of months and then go back but then things kept deteriorating up until today.
-Personally, I got married and recently moved to Münster, Germany for a graduate program in Social Anthropology at the University of Münster.

 How has the war affected your family?

-Well, I think the people whose lives got affected the most were my mom and dad.
+Well, I think the people whose lives were most affected were my mom and dad.
 They have lost everything they built in Syria.
 For us, the children, we are still following our dreams and ambitions as much as possible.
 I got married to the person I love and started my masters degree and I have a whole future awaiting me.
 My brother Mohammad is continuing his studies at university in Jordan and also planning for his life.
 My youngest brother Ahmad is still at school and things are relatively good.
-We are all very lucky, we are safe and pursuing our studies.
-But mom had her dream in her own hands and all she wanted is to keep caring and developing Al-Zahra to become better everyday.
+We are very lucky.
+But mom had her dream in her hands and all she wanted was to keep caring and developing Al-Zahra to become better everyday.
 Unfortunately, she lost all of that in a blink of an eye.
 She is feeling huge emptiness right now.

 Where are the women and girls who attended the mosque with you?

-Many of the girls and women have left Syria, they are everywhere trying to put the teachings of Al-Zahra into practice wherever they can.
-For example, some are working with the refugees in Turkey and Jordan trying to run courses for those who cannot afford to go school among other activities.
+Many of the girls and women have left Syria are trying to put the teachings of Al-Zahra into practice wherever they can.
+For example, some are working with the refugees in Turkey and Jordan trying to run courses for those who cannot afford to go school, among other activities.